dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Polynomial greatest common divisor (redirect from Euclid's algorithm for polynomials) polynomial GCD may be computed, like for the integer GCD, by Euclid's algorithm using long division.
 The polynomial GCD is defined only up to the multiplication
 48 KB (8,064 words) - 20:56, 3 March 2019

-Post-quantum cryptography (redirect from Algorithms for post-quantum cryptography) quantum-safe or quantum-resistant) refers to cryptographic algorithms (usually public-key algorithms) that are thought to be secure against an attack by a
-42 KB (4,638 words) - 17:03, 26 March 2019

 Edge disjoint shortest pair algorithm
 Edge disjoint shortest pair algorithm is an algorithm in computer network routing.
 The algorithm is used for generating the shortest pair of edge disjoint